yedhink/covid19-kerala-api-deprecated/readme.md

 ## API Details
 The API currently contains three endpoints `/api`, `/timeline` and `/location` at the moment.

-The data can be viewed from the browser by visiting say `https://covid19-kerala-api.herokuapp.com/api` or just use `curl` magic sugar coated by `jq` to view neat response:
+The data can be viewed from the browser by visiting say `https://covid19-kerala-api.herokuapp.com/api` or just use `curl` magic, sugar coated by `jq` to view a neat response:
 ```bash
 curl "https://covid19-kerala-api.herokuapp.com/api" | jq
 ```